 Essentials of Leadership and Management

-In 2021, Allstate expanded its partnership with Bonfire, an external development program for women, nominating over 250 high-potential Allstate women leaders to participate.
-This expansion will help place more women in the executive succession pipeline, address gender disparity among leadership and provide leaders with valuable allyship tools.
+In 2022, Allstate partnered with Bonfire, an external development program for women, and nominated 296 high-potential Allstate women leaders to participate.
+The program helped place more women in the executive succession pipeline, addressed gender disparity among leadership and provided leaders with valuable allyship tools.

 The Power of Mentoring for Inclusive Diversity

-Read more about our efforts to advance diversity at Allstate in the Inclusive diversity and equity section of this report.
+Read more about our efforts to advance diversity at Allstate in the Inclusive Diversity & Equity section of this report.

-Allstate’s Talent Share program offers short-term internal development opportunities to gain valuable business acumen and on-the-job experience.
+Allstate's Talent Share program offers short-term internal development opportunities to gain valuable business acumen and on-the-job experience.
 Participants learn new skills and build relationships that can help grow their careers.
-Managers play a key role in developing Allstate’s internal talent.
-Talent Share participation has more than doubled in 2021, with a record of 269 participants and a satisfaction rate of 97.5% among participants and leaders.
+Managers play a key role in developing Allstate's internal talent.
+In 2022, Talent Share had 250 participants and a satisfaction rate of 100% among surveyed participants.

 Culture Guide Program

-Allstate’s Employee Life Cycle Surveys help us understand the attitudes, beliefs and behaviors of employees at different career stages.
-This helps us determine which efforts are most important to support employees’ satisfaction and well-being.
-The program includes a 90-day retention survey to assess new hires’ integration into Allstate and an exit survey process.
-When an employee decides to leave Allstate, the exit survey helps us understand what they found most compelling about Allstate’s Employee Value Proposition, why they are leaving and what they’ll do next.
+Allstate's Employee Life Cycle Surveys help us understand the attitudes, beliefs and behaviors of employees at different career stages.
+This helps us determine which efforts are most important for employee satisfaction and well-being.
+The program includes a 90-day onboarding survey to assess new hires' integration into Allstate and an exit survey process.
+When an employee decides to leave Allstate, the exit survey helps us understand what they found most compelling about Allstate's Employee Value Proposition, why they are leaving, and what they'll do next.

-PA also provides managers with two brief surveys: one to document concerns that arose from the stay conversation and another to understand how the manager addressed the employee’s concerns.
+PA provides managers with two brief surveys: one to document concerns that arose from the stay conversation and another to understand how the manager addressed the employee's concerns.
 These surveys provide information to combat attrition by identifying systemic issues and the actions best suited to address them.
 Our goal is to improve the working experience of employees while reducing the costs associated with attrition.
-In 2021, Allstate’s total employee turnover was 28.3%, and voluntary turnover was 26%, including retirees.
+In 2022, Allstate US' total employee turnover was 30%, and voluntary turnover was 26%, including retirees.
 Allstate's total 2022 global turnover was 20%.